vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 ```

 But right now all we have is a generic serial port pushing bytes back and forth, without any semantics applied.
-Thankfully, we've created an ESP8266 driver, though, which can apply some semantics and gives us an easier-to-user way to interact.
+Thankfully, we've created an ESP8266 driver, though, which can apply some semantics and gives us an easier-to-use way to interact.
-The driver crate gives us an `initialize(...)` free function which consumes both halfs of the serial port, along with the _enable_ and _reset_ pins, *plus two queues*.
+The driver crate gives us an `initialize(...)` free function which consumes both halves of the serial port, along with the _enable_ and _reset_ pins, *plus two queues*.

 Why two queues?